eh-munna/bit-by-bit/README.md

 # **Bit By Bit** - Fullstack Learning Journey

-## **Redux To-Do Management**
+## **Redux To-Do Management with API Integration**

-Manage a dynamic to-do list using Redux reducers for a predictable and centralized application state.
+Manage a dynamic to-do list using Redux reducers and asynchronous API calls via Redux Thunk, ensuring a predictable and centralized application state.

 ---

-## **redux_2.1** Branch Overview
+## **redux_4.3** Branch Overview

-Welcome to **redux_2.1** of **Bit By Bit!**
+Welcome to **redux_4.3** of **Bit By Bit!**

-In this branch, I focused on building Redux reducers to manage a complete to-do list application.
+In this branch, I focused on building a complete to-do list application that interacts with an external API.
+The application fetches, creates, updates, and deletes tasks through HTTP requests handled by Redux Thunk middleware.
+All fetched data is stored in the Redux state, providing a single source of truth for UI components.
-This implementation allows users to efficiently add and delete tasks, clear completed items, and filter tasks by status or color — all while maintaining immutable state updates and clear action handling.

 ---